noresttherein/sugar/README.md

 variable length tuples), to many one-liner methods and extension methods designed to make the intent behind code more apparent.
 It is directed more towards the implementation than the interface side of things and, as such, a good candidate for a shaded dependency.
-In fact, as various pieces are almost completely independent and more often than not very small, it is easy to just copy&paste the bits you find useful to your own project, if you prefer to avoid the dependency altogether.
+In fact, as various pieces are almost completely independent and, more often than not, very small, it is easy to just copy&paste the bits you find useful to your own project, if you prefer to avoid the dependency altogether.